bphenriques/dotfiles/README.md

 # Updating

-The following will update `flack.lock` and Doom Emacs.
+The following will update `flake.lock` and Doom Emacs.
 ```sh
 $ make update
 ```